Monte Carlo pathwise sensitivities for barrier options: Numerical results

-Note also that, while a one dimensional calibration of $B$ is unavoidable, the calibration of $\mu$ and $\sigma$ can be done either from standard European option market prices (for simpler calibration), or also from Coco-Bond market prices (for higher consistency).
+Note also that, while a one dimensional calibration of $B$ is unavoidable, the calibration of $\mu$ and $\sigma$ can be done either from standard European option market prices (for simpler calibration), or also from CoCo-Bond market prices (for higher consistency).
 The latter leads to multi-dimensional calibration problems for discontinuous barrier options.
-Also, multi-dimensional calibration seems unavoidable for multivariate underlyings or when the barrier $B$ is modeled to be time-dependent.
-To demonstrate the feasibility of our approach for multi-dimensional calibration problems while staying comparable with the example in \cite{spiegeleer}, we will treat the example of a univariate CoCo-Bond with constant barrier as in \cite{spiegeleer} but calibrate two parameters $\sigma$ and $B$.
+Also, multi-dimensional calibration seems unavoidable for multivariate underlyings or when the barrier $B$ is modelled to be time-dependent.
+To demonstrate the feasibility of our approach for multi-dimensional calibration problems while staying comparable with the example in \cite{spiegeleer}, we will treat the example of a univariate CoCo-Bond, while modelling five variable time-depending barrier levels.

-The forward problem, the price and sensitivity calculations of the calibration, will be implemented on a GPU, using the Parallel Computing Toolbox of MATLAB to speedup the calculations \cite{gilesgpu}.

 Since we use the equity derivative approach of \cite{spiegeleer} the holder obtains coupons as long as the trigger event has not occurred.
 The trigger event is observed discretely at the dates of coupon payments.
 While the coupons will end when the trigger event is fact, the value of the CoCo-Bond is reduced compared to a plain corporate bond of the same issuer.
 This is valued as a short position in a binary down-and-in barrier option.
 We notice, that for every coupon, there is indeed a corresponding short position in binary option that is knocked in on the same barrier.
-All in all the price of the CoCo-Bond can be calculated as: